riccardocadei/Metropolis-Hastings-for-optimization/README.md

 ### Report

-`references/report.pdf`: a 4-pages report of the complete solution.
+`references/report.pdf`: a 4-pages report of the complete solution

-`references/pb_statement.pdf`: the problem statement of this project.
+`references/pb_statement.pdf`: the problem statement of this project